neclimdul/marketo-rest/docs/Lead/Api/ProgramMembersApi.md

 Get Program Members

 Returns a list of up to 300 program members on a list of values in a particular field.
+If you specify a filterType that is a custom field, the custom field’s dataType must be either “string” or “integer”.
+If you specify a filterType other than “leadId”, a maximum of 100,000 program member records can be processed by the request.
 Required Permissions: Read-Only Lead, Read-Write Lead

 ### Example
 ```php